 A very important contributing factor to a solid mathematical progress during your stay in Moscow is the group of your peers.
 Our students are fascinated by math and are very interested in deep understanding of its objects and their connections.
 We encourage joint discussions in class and in home.
 Our students often mention how they discuss some interesting math problem during usual friendly conversations along with other funny topics.
 And one of our goals is to help you enjoy those natural research-oriented settings.
 We stay in touch with our alumni and we are happy to see that they maintain their friendship, continue to visit each other, and meet at math conferences.

 The IUM is located in a cosy building in the very heart of Moscow.
 The address is 11 Bol.
 Vlasievskii per., a small quiet street near the historic Arbat, within walking distance from the Kremlin, the Bolshoi, the Pushkin Western Art Museum, and the cathedral of Christ the Savior.
-Besides lecture halls and classes, the IUM building has got a quiet library, a computer class, an inexpensive cafeteria which is very popular among our students, and a bookshop.
+Besides lecture halls and classes, the IUM building has got a computer class, an inexpensive cafeteria which is very popular among our students, and a bookshop.

 Courses successfully completed in the "Math in Moscow" program will be credited by your university.
 One "Math in Moscow" course transfers as four semester hours.
 Students can usually get advice in this regard from the Department of Mathematics of their college or university.
 And we are glad to assist you in that communication.
 The transcript will be issued by the Faculty of Mathematics of the National Research University Higher School of Economics (here is a copy of the translation of the state accreditation certificate of the National Research University Higher School of Economics).
 Our office will send an official transcript of all completed courses to your home institution.
 Additional transcripts to other addresses are available upon your request for free.